ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

  If your toolchain contains more than one pipeline, provide unique names for each `pipeline.yml` file.

- The following is an example of a `pipeline.yml` file:
+ The following example shows a `pipeline.yml` file:

  ```
  ---